 When Uddalaka came of age, he asked his mother who his father was, and she told him.
 Because his father was a chaplain, he was inspired to study the holy books and went to do so with a world-renowned teacher in Taxila.
 But while living there, he saw a group of ascetics and instead went off to study with them.
 He began by serving them in return for lessons, but eventually his knowledge eclipsed them all and he became their leader and teacher.

 One day Uddalaka convinced the others to leave the forest and go on an alms pilgrimage, and they eventually ended up in his hometown.
-They all stayed in the royal park and word spread about the wise teacher who was visiting.
-When the king heard the news, he decided to go meet him.
-Uddalaka told the other ascetics to help him impress the king by doing austerities during their meeting such as lying on a bed of spikes and worshiping fire.
+They all stayed in the royal park, and word spread about the wise teacher visiting.
+When the king heard the news, he wanted to meet him.
+Uddalaka told the other ascetics to help him impress the king by doing austerities, such as lying on a bed of spikes and worshipping fire.

-When the king arrived, accompanied by the Bodhisatta, and saw the ascetics’ rigorous activities and also the fancy seat used by Uddalaka; he said these must be supremely learned and advanced men.
+When the king saw the ascetics’ rigorous activities and the fancy seat that Uddalaka sat on, he said these must be supremely learned and advanced men.
 But the Bodhisatta told the king he was being deceived by sham tricks and a facade of grandeur.
 After the Bodhisatta explained proper religion, including the importance of studying the scriptures and the correct behavior of a brahmin priest, Uddalaka told the Bodhisatta he was his son, showing the signet ring as proof.
-The Bodhisatta asked the king to allow his son to serve as an assistant chaplain and the others to become soldiers if they renounced their ways and followed the true religion.
-The all agreed and entered royal service.
+The Bodhisatta asked the king to allow his son to serve as an assistant chaplain and the others to become soldiers if they renounced their heretical ways.
+They all agreed and entered royal service.